Part of the Speed audit

 Will converting images change how they look?

-At recommended quality settings (75-80), the difference is invisible to the human eye for photos.
+At the right settings (75-80), the gap is not visible to the eye for photos.
 Always compare before and after.
-Text-heavy images may need slightly higher quality settings to avoid artifacts.
+Shots with lots of text may need slightly higher settings to avoid marks.

 Can I check image formats without signing up?

 Yes.
-The free audit checks your home page for legacy image formats as part of a full seven-category scan.
-No signup required.
+The free audit checks your home page for old image formats as part of a full seven-part scan.
+No signup needed.

 Does my CMS convert images automatically?

 Some do.
-Shopify serves WebP automatically through its CDN.
+Shopify serves WebP on its own through its CDN.
 WordPress needs a plugin like ShortPixel or Imagify.
-Check your platform's documentation for built-in image optimization.
+Check your platform's docs for built-in image tuning.

 Should I delete the original JPEG files?

 Keep them as a backup.
-If you use the picture element, the JPEG serves as the fallback.
-If you use a CDN that converts on the fly, the CDN needs the original to generate the WebP version.
+If you use the picture tag, the JPEG serves as the fallback.
+If you use a CDN that converts on the fly, the CDN needs the source file to build the WebP version.

 Check your site speed now